storydoc-io/docs.storydoc.io/docs/fabric/reference-guide/console.md

 ## Using the snippet panel

-The __snippets panel__ contains persistent snippets across sessions and can be used to keep frequenctly used queries.
+The __snippets panel__ contains a list of frequently used queries.
+The list is not session specific, i.e. persistent across sessions.

-Select the snippet to copy it in the __query input panel__ and fill in the parameters
+Select a snippet to copy it into the __query input panel__

 [![console-snippets]][console-snippets]